 6. They have cheated

-If you have enough proofs that your partner has cheated or is cheating on you, but they deny it or don’t seem to regret their act, you should be parting ways with them.
+If you have enough proofs that your partner has cheated or is cheating on you, but they deny it or don’t seem to regret their act, you should finalize your decision and part ways with them.
 The very fact that they are not remorseful is a clear indication that they would do it again, and you do not want to be with such a person.

 7. Communication between you two has broken down